What are Business Rates – A Summary for Small Business

 Business rates are taxes on the occupation of non-domestic properties designed to fund services in your local government.
-The taxes collected are utilised by the council for services such as police, fire, waste management, etc.
+The council utilises the taxes collected for services such as police, fire, waste management, etc.

-There are various ways you can reduce your business rates bill, one of them is small business rate relief.
+There are various ways to reduce your business rates bill, one of them being small business rate relief.
 It means you might not need to pay the full estimated business rates.

 In England, your organisation can get relief if your business only uses one property, and it has a rateable value of less than £15,000.

 Properties with a rateable value of £12,000 or less have the full relief, which means you don’t pay at all.
 For properties between £12,001 and £15,000, relief goes down gradually from 100% to 0%.

 Note that business rates are handled differently in Scotland and Northern Ireland.

 The business rates are estimated at approximately 50 percent of the property’s annual rent.
 They are administered and collected by local authorities, known as The Valuation Office Agency (VOA), and are based on a property’s rateable value (RV).